Wittline/csv-schema-inference/README.md

 # csv_columns_types
-Fast implementation of inferring data types in .csv files columns using parallelism
+A tool to automatically infer columns data types in .csv files